lucasschmidtc/SSQM/SSQM.md

 friedman.values$value <- paste("p-value: ", friedman.values$value, sep = "")
 ```

-Each point below is the mean accuracy of 5 runs per dataset when one uses random sampling compared to when one uses of estimation min/max.
-We also annotated each plot with the p-value of the Friedman test. **From the plots it is clear that when one uses random sampling its accuracy is equivalent to when one uses the process of estimation of min/max, with the exeception being to when one is also using the quality measure of f-statistic, then random sampling promotes greater accuracy**.
+Each point below is the mean accuracy of 5 runs per dataset when one uses random sampling compared to when one uses the min/max estimation process.
+We also annotated each plot with the p-value of the Friedman test. **From the plots it is clear that when one uses random sampling its accuracy is equivalent to when one uses the process of estimation of min/max, with the exception being to when one is also using the quality measure of f-statistic, then random sampling promotes greater accuracy**.

 ![](SSQM_files/figure-markdown_github/unnamed-chunk-23-1.png)

 Length Inspection by using Random Sampling
 ==========================================

-We have show that even when one samples at a low level such as 0.05% one can still obtain a good accurcy.
+We have show that even when one samples at a low level such as 0.05% one can still obtain a good accuracy.
 Moreover, random sampling is not costly, as it is just a matter of generating random numbers.
 Given this, we decided to employ random sampling to get further insight into the dataset by finding which lengths of shapelets are the most promising ones to contain a pattern that can be useful for classification or to understand the data.

 The idea is that if a dataset has a pattern with a specific length, then the shapelet transform with these shapelets would have a good accuracy.
 On the other hand, if one built a shapelet transform of shapelets with length greater than the pattern's length then there would be a decrease in accuracy due to the additional noise; and a decrease in accuracy is also expected if one uses shapelets with length smaller than the pattern's length, because they would not encompass the whole pattern.